haocai1992/PScore-online/README.md

-# Online-Protein-Phase-Separation-Predictor-Website_JFK laboratory in SickKids Hospital, Toronto, Canada
+# Protein Liquid-liquid Phase Separation Predictor Website (JFK laboratory, SickKids Hospital, Toronto)

 This program predicts the likelihood of intrinsically disordered protein regions (IDRs) to phase separate based on propensity for long-range planar pi-pi contacts.
 The phase separation predictor returns a single score per sequence supplied in fasta sequence format, ignoring sequences that are shorter 140 residues (shorter than any sequence in the training/test set) or that have ambigious residues (outside the scope of the training process).
 This predictor was designed primarily with the goal of testing the relationship between planar pi-pi contacts and IDR phase separation, but validation of the predictor demonstrates that it discriminates known phase-separating IDR-containing proteins from other protein sequences.